 - Brush with biscuits with honey butter mixture.

 - Bake for 10-12 minutes or until golden brown.

-- Brush with more honey butter glaze when finished.
+- Brush tops of biscuits with more honey butter glaze when finished.